kashif3572/WhatSApp-Resturant-Assistant-Buil-in-N8n/README.md

 ## WhatsApp Restaurant Assistant Workflow

 ## 📌 How to use
-1. Import `sanitized_workflow.json` into your n8n instance.
+1. Import this workflow into your n8n instance.
 2. Open each credential-based node:
    - WhatsApp Trigger
    - WhatsApp Send